 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-While some songs just name-drop the city, some pay proper homage, and others were fully dedicated to Philadelphia.
+While some songs just name drop the city, some pay proper homage, and others are fully dedicated to the City of Brotherly Love.
 And with good reason, the city has been a powerful force in the music industry.
 From American Bandstand to the soulful R&B genre, Philly has led the way.

-Here are some of our favorite songs about Philadelphia:
+Here are some of our favorite songs that pay tribute to our hometown.

 “…Cause I live and breathe this Philadelphia freedom